ysyk2021/the-relentless-pursuit-of-performance-using-cycles-to-achieve-consistent-improvement/src/chapter-3-3.md

-# Applying Performance Metrics Techniques in Your Business

 In this chapter, we will explore practical techniques for applying performance metrics in your business.
 Performance metrics are vital tools for measuring and improving performance.
 By leveraging these techniques, you can effectively track progress, identify areas for improvement, and drive consistent improvement in your pursuit of excellence.